Right now I feel like one of those teachers who gives a test without thinking about how hard the test actually might be.

 A group/movement called “Unity C-ville” planned various activities, discussions, and events away from downtown’s protest.

-“Antifa,” the loosely organized group of militant leftists, has been around for a while.
+“Antifa,” a group of militant leftists, has been around for a while.
 Why is the media talking so much about them now?

 I’m guessing this newfound excitement may be another one of our media’s techniques designed to scare the shit out of us.
 I mean, Antifa has been showing up at things for years, but now we’re hearing all about them.